Scheme specific tax-free cash protection

 In addition to the normal scheme specific tax-free cash protection rules, there are special 'stand-alone lump sum' rules.

-- Scheme specific tax-free cash qualifies as a stand-alone lump sum if the person's tax-free cash rights at 5 April 2006 were 100% under all occupational pension schemes for that particular employment.
+- Scheme specific tax-free cash qualifies as a stand-alone lump sum if the person's tax-free cash rights on 5 April 2006 were 100% under all occupational pension schemes for that particular employment.

-- From 6 April 2023, the tax-free element of the stand-alone lump sum is limited to the value that could have been paid on 5 April 2023.
+- From 6 April 2023, the tax-free element of the stand-alone lump sum is limited to the lower of the value that could have been paid on 5 April 2023 and (from 6 April 2024) the member's available LSDBA (without any enhancement factors).
 The amount of the lump sum above that is subject to income tax at the member's marginal rate.

-- Before 6 April 2023, where the stand-alone lump sum rules applied, all of the person's uncrystallised benefits under the scheme could have been paid as tax-free cash on retirement, regardless of the amount of fund growth - as long as certain conditions were met.
+- Before 6 April 2023, where the stand-alone lump sum rules applied, all of the person's uncrystallised benefits under the scheme could have been paid as tax-free cash on retirement, regardless of the amount of fund growth - as long as certain conditions were met, but if it exceeded the member’s lifetime allowance, the 55% LTA charge would have been levied on the excess.

 Example - stand-alone lump sum